MICLab-Unicamp/nodulocc_challenge/README.md

 - **Inference time:** 2.5 seconds per image with batch size 1, using ~10GB VRAM on RTX 4090

 ### Localization Task – CheXagent-2 (Zero-shot)
+The main challenge in the localization task was the limited number of annotated keypoints (179 across 113 images) and the distribution shift between training and test data.
+We attempted to fine-tune CheXagent-2 and other VLMs and CNNs on the provided training set, but all models quickly overfitted due to the small number of positive samples and the large domain gap.

+Given these constraints, we opted to evaluate CheXagent-2 in a zero-shot setting, without any additional fine-tuning on the provided dataset.
+This allowed us to leverage the model's pre-trained knowledge and generalization capabilities, while avoiding overfitting on the limited training data.

 #### Model
 CheXagent-2 is a 3B-parameter vision-language model specialized for chest X-ray interpretation.
 It uses a fine-tuned SigLIP model as its vision encoder and a fine-tuned Phi-2 (2.7B) model as its language decoder, connected via a LLaVA-style MLP connector.
 The model was trained on CheXinstruct, a large-scale CXR dataset covering 35 tasks, and has demonstrated strong performance on localization and other CXR interpretation tasks.
 We use it zero-shot — no additional fine-tuning was performed.